martinResearch/puzzleAI/README.md

 or use a integer programming solver with a penalisation on the number of added bricks. in order to be able to generate quickly feasible games we want to be able to discard quickly unfeasible games.

+## Method to learn game rules and dynamics

+[48 ]Learning to Simulate Dynamic Environments With GameGAN [paper](https://arxiv.org/abs/2005.12126)

 ## Using other methods like convex input neural network or OptNet